Zero Trust Security

 Everything you need to know about me.

-I'm a Senior Software Engineer and Offensive Security Researcher from Baku, Azerbaijan.
+(Double-click to see a TLDR;)I'm a Senior Software Engineer and Offensive Security Researcher from Baku, Azerbaijan.

 I hold Bachelor's degree in Information Technologies (IT) and Master's degree in Management Information Systems (MIS).
+I also have an active IELTS Certificate with a score of 7.5 (CEFR-C1) (2025-2027).

-My first job in the tech industry was as a graphic designer, where I designed logos, banners, and various marketing materials for local businesses.
+My first job in the tech industry was graphic design, where I designed logos, banners, and various marketing materials for local businesses.
 I realized I could learn stuff rather quickly on my own, so I tried web development next.
 After hitting the complexity ceiling of standard web development, I decided to focus on professions that are more challenging and impactful, switching to Software Engineering and Security Research.

 I publish detailed write-ups on my latest security research findings after full remediation & responsible disclosure.